Lorti/manu.ninja/src/pages/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility/index.md

 ---
-layout: post
+path: /simple-electron-gui-wrapper-for-a-command-line-utility
 title: Simple Electron GUI Wrapper for a Command-Line Utility
 date: 2016-07-31
-categories: coding
+categories: [coding]
 thumbnail: /images/sprite-animation-generator.png
 sharing: true
 ---

 This post summarizes my experience building a simple Electron app.
 It guides you through providing a GUI for a command-line utility.
 It also provides a succinct overview of the few things you really need to know when you are just getting started.

 The source code of the finished [Sprite Animation Generator](https://github.com/karriereat/sprite-animation-generator) -- which we'll be building -- is available on Github, as well as the source code of the original [command-line utility](https://github.com/karriereat/animation-strip-generator).

 ![](/images/sprite-animation-generator.png)